International Institute for Nanotechnology

 Q) Is the program competitive?

 A) Yes.
 Because the cohort is small and the summer research experience is guaranteed, students should treat NU Nano Scientist as a selective opportunity.
+Selection is based on student interest and experience.
+The program is looking for a cohort of WCAS students who are excited about chemistry, nanomaterials, and nanotechnology.

 Q) What happens after the summer?